tytydraco/yessleep/out/Mr_Silvergleid_is_not_available_for_appointments.md

 Deacon Keyhole does not answer.
 And when the silence stretches too long and I look up, the office is empty.

 I am seized with alarm.
 The outer door remains closed; deacon Keyhole must have taken advantage of my preoccupation to sneak past me into Mr. Silvergleid’s office.
 My employer will doubtless be displeased, and I will lose a job which has provided me with both quiet study time and a growing bank balance.

 I lurch from my chair and rip open the inner door to Mr. Silvergleid’s sanctum, a hasty apology already forming on my lips.

 Mr. Silvergleid is at his desk, writing, undisturbed.
 He looks up with mild concern.
 "Everything all right, kid?"
-He is, as ever, alone.

 I blink, staring at each corner of the room in turn.
 "I – uh – deacon Keyhole – "